ChrstphrHll/npc_gen/students/Kendel Shael.md

 ---
 # Kendel Shael
 ### Description
-- Firbolg Rouge from Verdain
+- Firbolg Rouge from Shadesburry Initiative
 - 1st year Exploration student in Alderden
 - short curly dirty blonde hair that's plain, Gray eyes, and Pale Blue skin
 - Is Concerned and Muddle-headed, and has Finesse as their ideal
+- Speaks in a light, indirect, sustained manner

 ### Notes